-VALIDITY AND ENFORCEABILITY UNDER THE LAW OF THE BRITISH VIRGIN ISLANDS OF COLLATERAL ARRANGEMENTS UNDER THE ISDA CREDIT SUPPORT DOCUMENTS
+VALIDITY AND ENFORCEABILITY UNDER THE LAW OF THE BRITISH VIRGIN ISLANDS OF COLLATERAL ARRANGEMENTS UNDER THE ISDA CREDIT SUPPORT DOCUMENTS in each case, when entered into to provide credit support for transactions ("Transactions") entered into pursuant to an ISDA master agreement (the "Master Agreement")1.

-In this memorandum we consider the validity and enforceability under the law of the British Virgin Islands of collateral arrangements entered into in connection with a master agreement (a "Master Agreement") published by the International Swaps and Derivatives Association, Inc.1 ("ISDA") under one of the following standard form documents published by ISDA:
+In this memorandum we consider the validity and enforceability under the law of the British Virgin Islands of collateral arrangements entered into under:

-- 1. the 1994 ISDA Credit Support Annex governed by New York law (the "NY Annex"); - 2. the 1995 ISDA Credit Support Deed governed by English law (the "Deed" and, together with the NY Annex, the "Security Documents"); and - 3. the 1995 ISDA Credit Support Annex governed by English law (the "Transfer Annex" and, together with the Security Documents, the "Credit Support Documents").
+- 1. the 1994 ISDA Credit Support Annex governed by New York law (the "NY Annex"); - 2. the 1995 ISDA Credit Support Deed governed by English law (the "Deed" and, together with the NY Annex, the "Security Documents"); and - 3. the 1995 ISDA Credit Support Annex governed by English law (the "Transfer Annex" and, together with the Security Documents, the "Credit Support Documents");

-Capitalised terms used and not defined in this memorandum have the meanings given to them in the Master Agreement or relevant Credit Support Document.
+Capitalised terms used and not defined in this memorandum have the meanings given to them in the Master Agreement or the relevant Credit Support Document.
 For convenience, the term "pledge", when used in this memorandum, is meant to refer to any form of security interest that may be created under a Security Document, although the precise nature of the interest will vary depending on the governing law, nature of the collateral and other relevant circumstances.
 Similarly, the term "Pledgor" will be used in this memorandum to refer to a Pledgor under the NY Annex and to a Chargor under the Deed.
 Under the Transfer Annex the analogous term is "Transferor".